Otus-DevOps-2019-11/Aritain_microservices/README.md

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

+### monitoring-1 HW description

+During these homework the basics of prometheus was learned and a few little tweaks to repository was made

+A fresh docker-build was created from the scratch, the config of this container is aimed to gather metrics from other containers and from the host machine itself.

+Also all the previous docker images (although a comment container needed some fixing since it was using wrong DB host) were re-builded and uploaded to https://hub.docker.com/u/ganhart

+~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 ### gitlab-ci-1 HW description

 Learned the basics about the work with gitlab environment: